harsh317/Tic-Tac-Toe-Tkinter-Sockets/README.md

 - [ ] Not A Quiet Big Task But The Task is :-
 - [x] Make The huge code less.Short The Code.[__Hint:Use 'for loop' for creating all buttons , define functions and dont repeat all that pile of code again and again__]
 - [x] When Its a Tie show it
+- [x] When Game shows Someone has won ask for restart